Can You Drink Tap Water in NYC?

 The federal government has required that the city control corrosion and provide public health information about the dangers of lead in tap water.
 While the contamination has declined significantly since 1993, it is still a concern for some New Yorkers.
 The highest concentration of lead in tap water is found in smaller buildings and those constructed before 1961.
 In addition, newer residential construction is generally spared from contamination.
 Despite the risks, New Yorkers should be cautious and avoid drinking tap water from contaminated buildings.

 To reduce your risk of lead exposure, call your local water provider.
 Ask your water supplier about their Consumer Confidence Report and request testing.
 You can also buy test kits for lead at home improvement stores and send the samples to a lab for analysis.
 In addition, if you think that your home water supply contains high amounts of lead, run the tap a few seconds before drinking it.
-Even if you don’t see any signs of lead contamination, make sure to run your tap before drinking.

 Chromium contamination